-The Client of the project was a polish branch of a large international bank.
-It is a universal bank that offers services in the field of daily banking, personal accounts and credit cards, savings and loans, as well as in the field of leasing, investment and insurance.
-The bank, which was the beneficiary of the project, has an extensive network of its own branches and partner outlets throughout Poland.
-It is one of the most innovative banks in Poland, very advanced in electronic banking.
+The Client of the project was a large international bank that offers services in the field of daily banking, personal accounts and credit cards, savings and loans, as well as in the fields of leasing, investment and insurance.
+The bank has an extensive network of its own branches and partner outlets throughout Europe and is considered to be one of the most innovative banks in Poland, very advanced in electronic banking.

 The introduction of the electronic signatures system in the organization was motivated by several important factors.
 First of all, it opened new possibilities for communication with people and organizations outside the client’s organizational structure.
 Another important aspect was the banking sector’s security requirements, which did not provide for the use of a lower security degree of signature than the qualified one.